 Reviewed by Laura Angers, LPC

-There are a lot of misconceptions about sociopathy and what it actually is.
+There are a lot of misconceptions about sociopathy and what it is.
 As with the media depictions of any mental health disorder or condition, movies and television don’t always get the details right.
 Often, mentions of sociopathy or psychopathy occur in horror movies, thrillers, and even documentaries.
 The problem with many media depictions of sociopathy, in particular, is that they often stray far from reality, which is unhelpful and can cause a great deal of stigma.
-Often, depictions are so extreme that the general public has no idea as to what the word “sociopath” means.
+Often, depictions are so extreme that the general public has no idea what the word “sociopath” means.
 You may have called someone a sociopath before, wondered if you are a sociopath, watched a movie with a character that was said to be a sociopath, or heard someone else call another person a sociopath.
 But, what does the term “sociopath” really mean?
 Could you or someone you know be a sociopath?
 Keep reading to learn more.

-A sociopath is someone who actually has a diagnosable mental health condition.
+A sociopath is someone who has a diagnosable mental health condition.
 That mental health condition is called antisocial personality disorder or ASPD.
-Antisocial personality disorder or ASPD is a diagnosable mental health disorder characterized by a group of criteria listed in the diagnostic and statistical manual of mental disorders or DSM.
+Antisocial personality disorder or ASPD is a diagnosable mental health disorder characterized by a group of criteria listed in the diagnostic and statistical manual of mental disorders DSM.
 The DSM lists a variety of mental health disorders and provides the diagnostic criteria that medical and mental health professionals use to diagnose conditions.
-While you might think of sociopathy as “very rare” or “scary,” antisocial personality disorder actually affects about 3.6% of the United States population, and it is diagnosed more frequently in men than it is in women, with about 3% of adult men and 1% of adult women receiving a diagnosis of antisocial personality disorder.
-There is no cure for the condition, but there is treatment available that can help people with antisocial personality disorder.
-The tricky component of treating antisocial personality disorder or ASPD tends to be that not everyone with antisocial personality disorder or ASPD wants help or believes that there is a problem.
+While you might think of sociopathy as “very rare” or “scary,” antisocial personality disorder affects about 3.6% of the United States population, and it is diagnosed more frequently in men than it is in women, with about 3% of adult men and 1% of adult women receiving a diagnosis of antisocial personality disorder.
+There is no cure for the condition, but there is treatment available that can help people with an antisocial personality disorder.
+The tricky component of treating antisocial personality disorder or ASPD tends to be that not everyone with an antisocial personality disorder or ASPD wants help or believes that there is a problem.
 That said, if someone does, counseling or therapy can be very beneficial.